BPopeMI/Basic-Packet-Sniff/README.md

 #1.
 Packets.py collects and oraganizes it into a table located in "output.html" on your desktop. -Laggy when filtering

 #2.
-SqlPacket.py writes to SQL document that you can then use a Node.JS web interface to view and filter.
-Currently local hosted, Will be server hosted to optimize fitler feed back.
-Or simply use a free lite SQL reader - does not lag
+SqlPacket.py writes to SQL database.
+Use any SQLite viewer to access database content.
+Or you can then use a Node.JS script and a web interface to view and filter - Note this converts it back into html table so fitlering is just as laggy as version one.
+Will also need to install included librarys and node.

 #Languages
 Python(main)